thaliproject/Thali_CordovaPlugin/test/README.md

 https://github.com/thaliproject/thali_cordovaplugin/
 to your machine.

-In terms of operating system we assume you are running on OS/X. In theory we can run successfully on Linux or Windows but we really don't test there very often so things are likely to break.
+In terms of operating system we assume you are running on macOS.
+In theory we can run successfully on Linux or Windows but we really don't test there very often so things are likely to break.

-From there you need to install in OS/X a fairly large mountain of software.
+From there you need to install in macOS a fairly large mountain of software.
 For now you can see the list [here](https://github.com/thaliproject/Thali_CordovaPlugin/blob/1df36b74ee93f1ece85579857ed90a0e05a0cdd1/thali/install/validateBuildEnvironment.js#L16).
 You need to install the listed software at the listed version.
 Two of the entries are about Sinopia.
 Details on that is in the next section.